earlyprint/earlyprint.github.io/_posts/2019-11-14-browse_search_display.md

 ### Introduction

 The URL of EarlyPrint takes you to its home page.
-Clicking on **Browse** takes you inside, where you find your way around by using two search tools separately or in combination.
+Clicking on **Texts** takes you inside, where you find your way around by using two search tools separately or in combination.
 One of them is a list of texts with a filter form for restricting which texts are listed, hereafter called